manxin-c/manxin-c.github.io/projectlist.md

 **Project Co-Lead---IMU, Zhou lab**
 **March 2024-Present**

-#### Main experiments been done:
+#### Main Experimental Assignments:
-* Acquire the proteins (PCR, transformation, expression) with differnet vectors and distributions.
+1. Acquire the proteins through PCR, transformation, and expression, utilizing different vectors and distributions.
-* Proteins purification with gravity columns & SEC.
+2. Purify proteins using gravity columns and size-exclusion chromatography (SEC).
-* Use Cryo-EM to elucidate the structure of this tetramer.
+3. Employ Cryo-EM to elucidate the structure of the tetramer."

 #### Challenges & Solutions:
 1. Hard to find a proper buffer condition for Alpha LISA to decrease the disruption from non-specific interactions.